PNourian/SQLConnector/README.md

-# SQLConnector
+## SQLConnector
-Minecraft spigot 1.8.9 SQL connector
+Minecraft plugin SQL connector

+# Make sure you have a spigot api connected to project